holoviz/panel/doc/tutorials/basic/indicators_performance.md

 For more detailed insights into the `Trend` indicator, take a moment to explore its [reference guide](../../reference/indicators/Trend.ipynb).
 Trust us, it's worth it!

+## Discover More Indicators

+Explore all indicators and their respective reference guides in the [Indicators Section](https://panel.holoviz.org/reference/index.html#indicators) of the [Component Gallery](../../reference/index.md).

 ## Recap

 In this tutorial, we've embarked on visualizing the performance metrics of wind turbines using Panel's versatile indicators: